tierninho/electron/docs/api/native-image.md

 ## Template Image

-Template images consist of black and an alpha channel.
+Template images consist of black and clear colors (and an alpha channel).
 Template images are not intended to be used as standalone images and are usually mixed with other content to create the desired final appearance.